SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 | You may download the *C2H2_rt_pulse.inp* file (zipped file) from:
 | https://salmon-tddft.jp/webmanual/v_1_2_0/exercise_zip_files/C2H2_rt_pulse_input.zip

-In the input file *C2H2_rt_pulse.inp*, namelists variables are specified.
+In the input file *C2H2_rt_pulse.inp*, input keywords are specified.
 Most of them are mandatory to execute the calculation of electron dynamics induced by a pulsed electric field.
 This will help you to prepare the input file for other systems and other pulsed electric fields that you want to calculate.
-A complete list of the namelist variables that can be used in the input file can be found in the downloaded file *SALMON/manual/input_variables.md*.
+A complete list of the input keywords that can be used in the input file can be found in the downloaded file *SALMON/manual/input_variables.md*.